-If you have Additional Support Needs, otherwise known as ASNs, the Support for Learning Team invite you to join our 'Support for Learning' Google Classroom.
+If you require additional support within class, otherwise known as ASNs, the Support for Learning Team invite you to join our 'Support for Learning' Google Classroom.
 Unlike in other subject-specific Google Classrooms, there is no requirement to do work!
 Rather, it contains some helpful information like how to understand and use assistive technology e.g. Text to speech software or helpful websites that can help you strengthen your grasp of literacy and numeracy at home.

-If you would like to join, or to get some advice about how we can support you further, come and see us in the Support for Learning Department.
-Meanwhile, we wish you the best of luck in preparing for your exams!
+If you would like to join, or to get some advice about how the Support for Learning team can support you further, go and see them in the Support for Learning Department.

+We wish you the best of luck in preparing for your assessments!